BodyRockers (album)

-BodyRockers is the self-titled debut studio album of English–Australian electronic music duo BodyRockers, consisting of Dylan Burns and Kaz James, which was formed in 2004.
+BodyRockers is the self-titled only studio album of English–Australian electronic music duo BodyRockers, consisting of Dylan Burns and Kaz James, which was formed in 2004.
 After issuing of the album, the duo toured internationally in support of its release.

 Follow-up

-Although BodyRockers recorded material for a second album for release, it was never issued and the group disbanded in 2007 with both Dylan Burns and Kaz James pursuing solo careers.
+Although BodyRockers recorded material for a second studio album for release, it was never issued and the group disbanded in 2007 with both Dylan Burns and Kaz James pursuing solo careers.